 Below, the term "Lexus ES 300 questions" is triggering AMP results but you don't have AMP pages for that term.
 You can take that keyword and add it to Content Ideas to find the topic that you can use create an AMP page.

-Finally, once you have the keyword and topic that you want to write the content, use Content Fusion, an AI-driven feature to answer the right questions to create the most relevant content.
+Finally, once you have the keyword and topic that you want to write the content, use Content Fusion, an AI-driven content writing feature to answer the right questions to create the most relevant content.
 This feature provides you with an understanding of the content your audience wants to receive while allowing you to improve that content on your AMP pages.

 On average, AMP pages deliver 10% increase in traffic and retain users for twice as long as ordinary mobile pages.
 This, of course, makes them highly-viable for your search strategy.